domjoseph2000/Transaction_Fraud_Detection/README.md

 cd 'A:/path/to/your/Fraud Detection'

 2. Build docker image

-docker build -t <image-name> -f ./Dockerfile .
+`docker build -t <image-name> -f ./Dockerfile .`

 3. Run docker container

-docker run --rm -it -p 8000:8000 <image-name> bash
+`docker run --rm -it -p 8000:8000 <image-name>`

+4. Once the container runs, the API will be accessible from `http://127.0.0.1:8000/__docs__/` which displays an interactve web-ui for inputting the raw parameters for prediction.